Holiday rentals in Bourton-on-the-Water

 Bourton-on-the-Water is one of the real darlings, whose low stone bridges crossing the River Windrush at its heart form one of the classic Cotswolds images, and have earned it the moniker of “Venice of the Cotswolds.”
 Certainly the thronging crowds can be comparable, but rather than cicchetti and Renaissance art you’ll find smart tea shops, dolled-up pubs, and artisan stores specialising in perfumery, pottery, or sheepskins amid streets of butterscotch-coloured stone cottages.
 Among the handful of attractions is a miniature village, a perfect replica of Bourton-on-the-Water (there’s even a tiny model village).
 You can almost believe the toy-sized version came first — an idyllic, idealised vision of England.

-Top things to do in Bourton-on-the-Water
+What are the top things to do in Bourton-on-the-Water?

 Cotswold Motoring Museum and Toy Collection